liamfiddler/friendly-planning-poker/README.md

 - Submit your PR, making sure it references the issue you opened.
 - If your PR fixes a bug, make sure the issue includes clear steps to reproduce the bug so we can test your fix.

-If you've completed all of these steps the core team will do its best to respond to the PR as soon as possible.
+If you've completed all of these steps the core team will do their best to respond to the PR as soon as possible.

 ## Communicating with the Mentally Friendly team